Rich and luscious, homemade ricotta is easy and amazing!

 Homemade Herb Ricotta

-about 2 heaping tablespoons total of your favorites herbs, minced (I used flat leaf parsley, basil and chives)
+- 2 tablespoons total of your favorites herbs minced (I used flat leaf parsley, basil and chives)